-• if a robot comes within 500 mm of the ball before the referee gives the signal Special Circumstances A free kick awarded to the defending team inside its own defence area is taken from a legal free kick position the free kick mark nearest to where the infringement occurred.
-A free kick awarded to the attacking team in its opponents' defence area is taken from a legal free kick position the free kick mark nearest to where the infringement occurred.
-A placed ball to restart the match after play has been temporarily stopped inside the defence area takes place on the a legal free kick position the free kick mark nearest to where the ball was located when play was stopped.
-Ball Out of Play The ball is out of play when:
+• if a robot comes within 500 mm of the ball before the referee gives the signal Special Circumstances A free kick awarded to the defending team inside its own defence area is taken from a legal free kick position nearest to where the infringement occurred.
+A free kick awarded to the attacking team in its opponents' defence area is taken from a legal free kick position nearest to where the infringement occurred.
+A placed ball to restart the match after play has been temporarily stopped inside the defence area takes place on the a legal free kick position nearest to where the ball was located when play was stopped.
+LAW 9 - The Ball In and Out of Play Ball Out of Play The ball is out of play when: